TVP - FAQ

 - We found a better way to complete the approved TVP project but that would increase the total project cost.
 Can we request further funding support according to the increased project cost?

 Any request for change in project scope (i.e. the approved technological solution(s)), or the total amount of ITF funding for the project will not be entertained.
 For other changes to the project, the applicant should submit a change request electronically through the Technology Voucher Programme Funding Administrative System.
 ITC’s prior approval must be obtained before adopting the proposed changes.

 - Due to budget constraint, my company has to terminate the TVP project.
 Can we partially get the approved funding?
 Or can we withhold the project and re-launch it with TVP funding support later?

-In the event the project is terminated by the applicant enterprise for whatever reasons, the applicant enterprise should notify ITC in writing immediately to explain the reasons for the termination.
-ITC may at any time terminate all or any part of the funding support by giving written notice to the applicant enterprise with immediate effect.
+In the event the project is terminated by the applicant for whatever reasons, the applicant should notify ITC in writing immediately to explain the reasons of termination.
+ITC may at any time terminate all or any part of the funding support by giving written notice to the applicant with immediate effect.

 Under normal circumstances, reimbursement will be made upon submission of all the required documents (including the final project report) and supplementary information and ITC’s acceptance of the final project report.